Capitalisk/ldex-website/docs/faqs.md

 ### What is the minimum size of an order?

 This can vary between markets and is designed to limit spam.
-For Lisk and Leasehold, the minimum order is `10 LSK/LSH`.

 ### What happens if I send an invalid order to the DEX multisig address?